7aizal/threat-comp-app/README.md

 <img width="535" alt="architecture" src="https://github.com/user-attachments/assets/da59c9f0-17c2-40ce-b7af-31610d14a3df" />

-This repository contains a full production-grade deployment pipeline and cloud architecture for hosting the Threat Composer application on AWS ECS Fargate using Terraform, GitHub Actions, ECR, Cloudflare, and multi-AZ networking.
+This repository contains a full production-grade deployment pipeline and cloud architecture for hosting the Threat Composer application on AWS ECS Fargate using Terraform, GitHub Actions with OIDC, ECR, Cloudflare, and multi-AZ networking.

 The goal of this project is to demonstrate modern DevOps engineering through: